MikeHopley/ftl-ships-strategy/index.md

 At each fight, consider whether to use your beam drone, hacking, both&thinsp;&mdash;&thinsp;or neither!
 Remember that preventing a damage cascade is more important than hoarding resources, and this is especially relevant while you only have 1 shield.
 It’s mostly best to use two drones early on, just look for opportunities where you can safely economise.

 Choose your hacking targets carefully in the early game.
 Hacking weapons is tempting, as it lets you fire first; but this only gives you one (targeted) damage against enemy weapons and only if both shots hit.
-Hacking shields is often better, as it gives you two shots against enemy weapons and may also let the beam drone hit twice; it also gives you a way to do damage even if your weapons are taken out.
+Hacking shields is often better, as it gives you two shots against enemy weapons and a way to do damage even if your weapons are taken out.
 On the other hand, hacking weapons is great when you can de-synchronise them (e.g. Basic Laser and Mini Beam).

 Line up your Beam Drone early, as this gives a better chance to hit important systems.
 If it’s aiming at something useless, let it reposition while you wait for weapons / hacking.